 Not sure how to twist the branches?
 Watch our video to see how we did it.

-If you wanted a fruit version, then some finely chopped and softened apples mixed with raisins makes a nice filling.
+If you wanted a fruit version of this puff pastry Christmas tree, then some finely chopped and softened apples mixed with raisins makes a nice filling.

-If you want to make these even more indulgent, then once the puff pastry Christmas tree comes out of the oven, then brush it with melted butter and sprinkle with some cinnamon sugar.
+If you want to make this Nutella Christmas tree even more indulgent, then once the puff pastry Christmas tree comes out of the oven, then brush it with melted butter and sprinkle with some cinnamon sugar.
 Seriously, it is next level good!

 We love ours with a hot drink.
-Snuggling up on the sofa after a long winter walk, these go down so well with a hot cup of something.
+Snuggling up on the sofa after a long winter walk, this Nutella puff pastry go down so well with a hot cup of something.
 We have lots of hot drink recipes for you to try.
 Why not try one of these:

-You could also serve this up with some custard, cream or ice cream if you wanted to make it more indulgent.
+You could also serve this chocolate Christmas tree up with some custard, cream or ice cream if you wanted to make it more indulgent.

-Store: You will either need a very large air tight container, or you will need to chop the tree up to store it in a smaller one.
+Store: You will either need a very large air tight container, or you will need to chop the puff pastry Christmas tree up to store it in a smaller one.
 It will keep in the fridge for up to 3 days.

-Freeze: You will need to chop the puff pastry Christmas tree up to keep it in the freezer.
+Freeze: You will need to chop the Christmas tree pastry up to keep it in the freezer.
 Individually wrap the branches and then store them in a bag and they will keep in the freezer for up to a month.

 Defrost: You can then defrost at room temperature and it should only take a couple of hours.